 Producers derive silk from the cocoon of an insect called the Silkworm, Bombyx mori.
 Each cocoon has a filament around 2000-3000 feet (600-900 meters) in length.
 Experts use twisted 5-8 of the filaments to make one thread and weave these together to create silk fabric.

 Spiders are known for their webs, which come out as liquid from the spider’s spinneret.
 When in contact with the air, this liquid solidifies and becomes very strong.
-Some research shows that the strength of this hardened liquid is five times more than that of steel.
+Some research shows that the strength of this hardened liquid is five times more than steel's.
 This earns it the title of the strongest fiber5.

 Researchers have long documented and recognized that insects are the most diverse group of organisms.
 Not only do they stand out by population and variety alone, but there are also facts about these animals that make them fascinating, noteworthy, and worthy of our appreciation.